 iOS: Compliance profile setting Description Restricted device model detected This setting creates a compliance rule to restrict device models.
 You can choose one of these options: Allow selected device modelsDo not allow selected device models You can select the devices models that are allowed or restricted.
 If you select this setting, users will be unable to complete new activations for devices that are not compliant, regardless of the enforcement action that you set.
 Device is out of contact This setting creates a compliance rule to ensure that devices are not out of contact with BlackBerry UEM for more than a specified amount of time.
 Last contact time This setting specifies the number days a device can be out of contact with BlackBerry UEM.
 This setting is valid only if the "Device out of contact" setting is selected.
-BlackBerry Dynamics library version verification This setting creates a compliance rule that allows you to select the BlackBerry Dynamics library versions that cannot be activated.
-You can select the blocked library versions.
+BlackBerry Dynamics library version This setting creates a compliance rule that allows you to select the BlackBerry Dynamics library versions that cannot be activated. verification You can select the blocked library versions.
 BlackBerry Dynamics connectivity verification This setting creates a compliance rule to monitor whether BlackBerry Dynamics apps are out of contact with BlackBerry UEM for more than a specified amount of time.
 The enforcement action is applied to BlackBerry Dynamics apps.
 The "Base connectivity interval on authentication delegate apps" setting specifies that the connectivity verification is based on when an authentication delegate app connects to BlackBerry UEM.
 This setting applies only if an authentication delegate is specified in a BlackBerry Dynamics profile.
 The "Last contact time" setting specifies the number days a device can be out of contact with BlackBerry UEM before the device is out of compliance.
 BlackBerry Dynamics apps don't prompt users for compliance for this rule.
 If you set the "Prompt behavior" setting to "Prompt for compliance," the user is not prompted.
 If the device is able to contact UEM, the device returns to compliance when the user opens the BlackBerry Dynamics app.
+BlackBerry Dynamics app screen capture detected This setting creates a compliance rule that reacts to screen captures of BlackBerry Dynamics apps on iOS devices.
+The "Maximum number of screen captures within period" setting specifies the number of allowed screen captures within the time that you specify in the "Period length" field.
+The "Enforcement action for BlackBerry Dynamics apps" setting specifies the action that occurs if the user exceeds the allowed number of screen captures.